ClicketySplit/build-guides/chapters/17-Quality-Assurance.md

-The best way to test Leeloo is to give it to your cat.
-If your cat curls up to Leeloo and sleeps on it, you know Leeloo is comfortable.
-If all keys fire in repetition while your cat is sitting on Leeloo, you know all the diodes are oriented the proper way and you have no cold solder joints.

 ## Test Each Switch
 Having your firmware flashed to your MCUs, before this step, helps with QA tremendously—predictable use cases.
 The simplest way to test your keyboard is to open a text editor and activate each switch.
 Hopefully, based on your keymap, each switch that you've programmed will show up on screen—either by character, or by action.